 Bold, bright, and unapologetically complex.
-Kenyan coffee is the gold standard of African specialty coffee — prized for its intense blackcurrant, vibrant citrus, and sparkling acidity.
+Kenyan coffee is the gold standard of African specialty coffee — prized for its intense blackcurrant, vibrant citrus, and sparkling acidity that lingers long after the last sip.

 Country